 Farmed animals in Canada suffer on a scale that is difficult to imagine.
-In 2021, over 825 million land animals were killed for food in Canadian slaughterhouses1.
+In 2022, over 841 million land animals were killed for food in Canadian slaughterhouses.
 The total number is unquestionably higher, because government statistics don’t include the millions of animals who die in transport en route to slaughter each year––or who arrive so sick or injured that they must be killed upon arrival.
 Official numbers of farmed animals killed also never include aquatic animals.
-Aquatic animals are measured by weight rather than counted individually, making it impossible to know how many were killed, only that hundreds of thousands of tonnes of shellfish, and farmed and wild fishes are killed each year2,3.
+Aquatic animals are measured by weight rather than counted individually, making it impossible to know how many were killed, only that hundreds of thousands of tonnes of shellfish, and farmed and wild fishes are killed each year.

 Animals on modern farms experience horrible suffering during their short lives.
 Small family farms are largely a thing of the past, Most of the animals raised and killed in Canada are chickens raised for meat.
 They are kept inside dark, windowless barns and are bred to grow so big, so quickly, that they often die of heart or respiratory problems at just a few weeks of age while they are still peeping like chicks.
 At just six weeks old, they are sent for slaughter.